Ruhil-DS/QuantifiedSelfApp-FLASK/README.md

         http://0.0.0.0:5000/

         http://127.0.0.1:5000/
+    A URL will also be displayed on the terminal, which can be referred to visit the web application's site.

 ------------------
 # Test user
 The application can be tested using a test user if you don't wish to register.
 Below are the credentials for the same